vppmatt/react-labs/05 - Component State Challenge.md

 1. In the song list component, **set up a button** with the text "show songs".

 2. In the song list component, **set the UL to have a style** of "display: none;".
-This means taht by default the ul will not be visible on screen.
+This means that by default the ul will not be visible on screen.

 3. When the show songs button is clicked then the UL should be shown (change its display property to "block"), and the button's text should change to "hide songs".  **The button should then act as a toggle** to show or hide the songs - each time it is clicked it should set the UL's style to either "block" or "hide" and change the text on the button appropriately.